baufremax/protractorTempo/readme.md

 use `npm install` to install all dependencies.

 The *webdriver-manager* is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with:
-`npm run webdriver-updatee`
+`npm run webdriver-update`

 ## Test
 Run the tests with
-`npm run test` which will automatically call `npm run tsc` before testing.
+`npm run test` which will automatically call *npm run tsc* before testing.

 You can run tests specifically with
 `protractor conf.js --suite [which you want to run]`